tubalmartin/riloadr/README.md

 ### parentNode (*DOM node* | Optional)
 A reference to a DOM node/element where Riloadr must look for images to process.
-This is the key to create image groups.
+This option is the key to create image groups.

 ```js
     var group1 = new Riloadr({